common dreams

 Common Letter Dream Scenarios

-Dreaming of Receiving a Letter
+Receiving a Letter You're Afraid to Open

-Dreaming of Writing a Letter
+Writing a Letter You Never Send

 Psychological Interpretation